nikitaDanilenko/ndga/Flow.md

-This module is used for the computation of maximal flows in a network.
+This module is used for the computation of maximum flows in a network.

 ```
 module Flow
   ( Network, mkNetwork, graph, source, sink, capacity, Path ( .. ), augmentBy, augmenting,
-    maximalFlowWith, maximalFlowDFS, maximalFlowBFS, network1, network2, network3 )
+    maximumFlowWith, maximumFlowDFS, maximumFlowBFS, network1, network2, network3 )
   where

 import FiniteMap      ( FM, intersectFM )